austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 [Generic programming][link-generic] is a form of programming in which things such as types (classes, structs, enums) and functions can be defined with the help of **type parameters**.
 Type parameters are placeholders for actual types which are 'filled in' whenever the generic type or function is actually used.

-The most visible example of generic programming in Swift is the humble `Array` type.
-In Objective-C, an `NSArray` was an `NSArray`, and it could contain objects of any type.
-Swift doesn't have 'just' `Array`s, though.
-Arrays are always parameterized by the type of the items they carry.
-So in Swift we have `Array<Int>`, `Array<UIView>`, and so forth. `Array` is a type, and `Int` is a type, and generics allow these two types to work together in a way that makes sense and conveys extra information.
+The most visible example of generic programming in Swift might be the humble `Array` type.
+In Objective-C, instances of the array type `NSArray` could contain objects of any type.
+However, Swift's `Array`s are always parameterized by the type of the items they contain, and so we have instances of `Array<Int>`, `Array<UIView>`, et cetera. `Array` is a type, and `Int` is a type, and generics allow these two types to work together in a way that makes sense and conveys extra information.

-(*n.b.* The idiomatic way to represent an `Array` containing `Foo` instances in Swift is `[Foo]`.
-This article uses `Array<Foo>` in order to aid understanding and emphasize the fact that `Array` is an ordinary generic type; the longer form is exactly equivalent to `[Foo]`.)
+*An aside*: The idiomatic way to represent an `Array` containing `Foo` instances in Swift is `[Foo]`.
+This article uses `Array<Foo>` in order to aid understanding and emphasize the fact that `Array` is an ordinary generic type; the longer form is exactly equivalent to the `[Foo]` syntactic sugar.

 ## Why generics?

-Here are a few reasons why generic programming is useful for a statically typed language:
+Here are a few reasons why generic programming can be useful for a statically typed language:

 * **Type safety**.
-Container types (e.g. arrays) can be given information about the types of the items they hold, which allows the compiler to ensure that only the right kinds of objects can be inserted into or returned from the collection.
+Container types (like arrays) can be given information about the types of the items they store, which allows the compiler to ensure that only the right kinds of objects can be inserted into or returned from the container.
 This applies to any type which can be parameterized in terms of one or more other types, and it also applies to relationships between types.

 * **Less code duplication**.
 In some cases you need to carry out essentially the same operation on items of varying types.
 Instead of writing multiple copies of the same function which differ only in terms of their argument and return value types, you can write a single generic function.
-This is less error-prone and can make your intent clearer.
+This is less error-prone, preserves type information, and can make your intent clearer.

 * **Library flexibility**.
 Libraries that expose APIs can avoid forcing their consumers to supply arguments and accept return values of a fixed type.
 Instead, they can abstract over these types using generics.
 For example, generics might allow an API function to accept not only `Array` arguments, but an instance of any type that can be treated as a collection.

-If you don't understand yet how generics apply to these topics, read through the rest of the article and revisit this section.
-Hopefully, seeing how generics work will make things clearer.
+If you don't understand yet, read through the rest of the article and then revisit this section.
+Hopefully, seeing how generic programming in Swift works will clarify the reasons given above.

 ## Generic entities